LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/errors-and-user-input.rst

 Errors and User Input
 ========================

-In our last example, we asked the user to provide us with a temperature value in celsius.
+In our last example, we asked the user to provide us with a temperature value in Celsius.
 As programmers, we all hope that our message ``"Temp in degrees C:"`` would be clear enough to have the user enter a numeric value.
 However, things happen.